 The prices on offer then change over time depending on what is happening or how much time has elapsed.
 For example, in a football match, the longer the game goes on at 0-0, the greater the price of either team winning becomes, while the price of the draw decreases.

 In general, live betting odds tend to be less profitable or more on the stingy side that pre-match odds, as less time is afforded to the traders that are tasked with putting the finishing touches on prices.
-As a result, the profit margin built in by bookmakers tend to be greater when it comes to live betting.
+As a result, the profit margin built in by online bookmakers tend to be greater when it comes to live betting.

 This is essentially betting sites covering themselves to a slightly greater degree.
 Thankfully, because odds move quickly in play, there are still occasions where players can jump slight errors and obtain prices that are greater than they normally would be.